everscale-org/docs/src/contribute/tutorial/contributor-guide.md

 # GitHub contribution tutorial

-## Welcome to Everscale GitHub tutorial.
+## Welcome to Everscale GitHub tutorial

 By accessing it, we suppose that you are already familiar with how GitHub works.